 Hi, My name is Cindy, and I am a Stage Manager.
-I’m addicted to paperwork, checklists, sharpies, and starting on time (which, I’ve learned, is a near-impossible task).
+I’m addicted to paperwork, checklists, sharpies, and starting on time (which, I’ve learned, is a near-impossible task), and I’m here to tell you how to stage manage your wedding.
 If you’re like me, you probably don’t need to read this post.
 But if you’re currently keeping track of your guest list on the back of a greeting card (I recently met with a client to discuss her upcoming wedding, and she whipped this out of her purse and started counting check marks…), or you’d be hard-pressed to find your photographer’s phone number if she doesn’t show up on time, you may need my help.

 You need to set up a system for yourself to keep track of the big picture and all the little details.
 Get a big binder and divide it into tabs for each big part of your wedding.
 Here are some you might want to start with and what’s likely to go in them.
 You can use this binder from the get-go and include inspirational pictures and ideas as well, if you want.

 - Important Info (for me, this is a couple sheets in page protectors before the other sections; it’s the stuff you’ll reference most often on/right before your wedding day)